Iblouse/Proactive-churn-prevention/blog_post.md

 With predictions in hand, the next challenge is operationalizing them at scale.
 I built a multi-agent system using Google's Agent Development Kit (ADK).

+### Why Agents?
+Operational Readiness.

+A model in a notebook doesn't save customers.
+The value comes from:
+- **Automated routing**: Right intervention to right customer at right time
+- **Decision support**: CS teams get recommendations, not just scores
+- **Scalability**: Handle thousands of at-risk customers without manual triage
+- **Auditability**: Every recommendation is logged with reasoning

 ### Agent Architecture

 ```